daid/FFA-Disassembly/docs/part3.md

 * Entering a room
 * Exiting a room
 * Last enemy in a room is killed (not triggered if there are no enemies)
+* Walking on a specific tile in a room
 * Opening a chest
 * Talking to an NPC
 * Killing an enemy